xerolinux/XeroHub/content/download.md

 Before jumping in, please make sure to read the the [**XeroWiki**](https://wiki.xerolinux.xyz/distro/) for guides, details, and version‑specific instructions.

-> 📌 Note: The wiki evolves with each release, so do not take it as facts for all versions.
+> 📌 Note : The wiki evolves with each release.

 Explore the source on GitHub :